PSY 24860

 Is your child impulsive in their actions and/or words?

 If these sound familiar, your child might be struggling with executive dysfunction.
-While this is a hallmark of ADHD, such dysfunction could also be related to other concerns, such as anxiety, depression, or a history of trauma.
+While this is a hallmark of ADHD, such difficulties could also be related to other concerns, such as anxiety, depression, or a history of trauma.

 ADULTS